 Install below packages to ensure the “apt” work with https method, and that CA certificates are installed.

-$ sudo apt-get update $ sudo apt-get install apt-transport-https ca-certificates
+$ sudo apt-get update $ sudo apt-get install apt-transport-https software-properties-common ca-certificates

 Add the GPG key for Docker repository on your system.